 Carson City Morgan dollars are some of the most iconic coins in American numismatics.
 The Morgan dollar series in and of itself is highly collectible, obtaining staggering prices for higher end pieces.
 However, coins from the Carson City Mint, bearing the “CC” mintmark, have always excited numismatists, especially Morgan collectors.
 The branch mint produced only thirteen years of Morgan dollars, while the whole series experienced twenty-eight years of issue.… Read More

 Dollhouses are among the most collected toys by both adults and children, as seen by their induction into the Strong National Museum of Play in 2011.
-With doll and dollhouse collecting communities throughout the world, as well as specialized dealers and auction houses, it’s no surprise that the best specimens of these playthings are still so sought after.… Read More
+With doll and dollhouse collecting communities throughout the world, as well as specialized dealers and auction houses, it’s no surprise that the best specimens of these playthings are still so sought after.
+On October 14th, the Concord Museum opens its much anticipated exhibition titled The Art & Mystery of the Dollhouse, featuring many of the finest examples in both public and private collections.… Read More

 Wristwatches and automobile racing have been closely linked to each other since the early 20th century.
 In a sport so heavily reliant on speed and times, having an accurate and accessible timekeeper is paramount.
-Modern chronographs, the predecessor to the stopwatch, were created in the early 19th century and were primarily used for artillery.… Read More
+Modern chronographs, the predecessor to the stopwatch, were created in the early 19th century and were primarily used for artillery.
+Through the 20th century, chronograph wristwatches transitioned for use into other activities such as diving, submarine maneuvering, and airplane piloting.… Read More

 Ancient coins, especially those from early Roman and Greek cultures, have been captivating the interest of collectors for centuries.
 The recent slews of coin hoards being unearthed all across Europe have made international headlines, causing resurgence in their popularity.
 Most recently, a construction crew in Spain happened upon 1,300 pounds of bronze Roman coins, dating from the 3rd century AD, stashed in amphoras, while digging a trench.… Read More